-The Volvo S80 is a comfortable, spacious and safe saloon, that offers low running costs in DRIVe spec
+The Volvo S80 is a comfortable, spacious and safe saloon, but it’s showing its age despite a facelift

-The Volvo S80 is the Swedish company's flagship saloon, and is similar in size to the Audi A6 and BMW 5 Series.
-It's certainly spacious and has lots of equipment as standard, not to mention a wide engine range.
-But the ride is quite unsettled, and the big Volvo can be very costly to run if you go for anything other than a DRIVe model.
+The Volvo S80 is the Volvo's executive saloon, and with similar dimensions to the Audi A6 and BMW 5 Series.
+It's certainly spacious and has lots of equipment as standard, not to mention a range of diesel engines.
+For 2014, the car's had a facelift, but that can't hide the problem that it has been on sale since 2006.
+It's ready for replacement.
+The S80’s ride is quite unsettled, unless you spend extra on the adaptive chassis control, and the big Volvo can be very costly to run if you go for anything other than a DRIVe model.
 It just doesn't stand out next to newer and far more competent competition from the German prestige brands, as well as the Jaguar XF.

 Our choice: Volvo S80 2.0 D3 (163) SE

 The Volvo S80 has a wide range of engine choices.
-Eco-friendly DRIVe variants come with a 114bhp 1.6-litre diesel, the D3 gets a 161bhp 2.0-litre diesel, and there's also a 215bhp 2.5-litre five-cylinder diesel for the D5.
-As for petrols, there's a 178bhp 1.6-litre turbo T4, a 237bhp 2.0-litre turbo T5 and a 300bhp 3.0-litre turbo for the T6, which also has four-wheel drive.
-Predictably, it's the diesels that are best – we'd go for the D3, as it provides decent punch and is economical, too.
-Vague steering lets the S80 down in corners, and it's not keen on changing direction either.
+Eco-friendly DRIVe variants come with a 114bhp 1.6-litre diesel, the D3 gets a 134bhp or 161bhp 2.0-litre diesel, and there's also a 212bhp 2.4-litre five-cylinder diesel for the D5.
+As for petrols, there aren’t any to choose from in the line-up, leaving you with the selection of gearboxes.
+A rather imprecise six-speed manual is standard, although the Ford-sourced D2 can only be had with a twin-clutch auto.
+The top-spec D5 can be had with Volvo’s ageing Geartronic six-speed auto that’s nowhere near as smooth or efficient as rival systems.
+We'd go for the D3, as it provides decent punch and mpg, too.
+Vague steering lets the S80 down in corners, and it's not keen on changing direction either, although the optional Active Four-C chassis does help.
 The ride is unsettled over poor road surfaces, although it's fine on the motorway.
 Refinement is only average, with some engine noise on the diesels and some crashing from the suspension over bumps.

 If you want to get as many miles out of a tank of diesel as possible, then the DRIVe versions will be for you.
-They're slow, but Volvo claims 62.8mpg and emissions of just 119g/km.
+They're slow, but Volvo claims 68.9mpg and emissions of just 109g/km.
 That's not bad when you consider the £25,000+ price tag.
-However, the D3 provides a better performance compromise and does around 50mpg while emitting 129g/km.
+However, the D3 provides a better performance compromise and does around 65mpg while emitting 114g/km.
 The big problem for the S80, though, is depreciation.
 Its lack of desirability means there's little demand on the used market.
 At least service intervals of 18,000 miles mean you won't see a dealer that often.